-Call the shelter at 724-539-2544 and leave a message if you reach voicemail.
-Your call will be returned within 48 hours to schedule an appointment.
+Call the shelter at 724-539-2544 to schedule an appointment, price quotes or questions.
+Leave a message if you reach our voicemail and your call will be returned within 48 hours.

 *We accept cash or credit card (an extra fee will apply) for payment.
 No checks or debit cards are accepted.

 Stopping pet overpopulation starts with you!

 In every community, in every state, there are homeless animals.
 In the U.S. as a whole, there are an estimated 6-8 million homeless animals entering animal shelters every year.
 About half of these animals are adopted, and tragically, the other half are euthanized.
 These are healthy, sweet pets who would have made great companions.

 The number of homeless animals varies by state – in some states there are as many as 300,000 homeless animals euthanized in animal shelters every year.
 These are not the offspring of homeless “street” animals – these are the puppies and kittens of cherished family pets and even purebreds.

 Need more reasons to spay and neuter?

 - It significantly reduces the risks of your pet developing cancer or other illness.

 - It makes pets less likely to roam the neighborhood, run away or get lost.

 - Your pets will be less inclined to be aggressive and less likely to bite.